gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 #### Data Migration Process

-Transition product data from data objects to relational tables.
+The Data Migration Process is the transition of the product data from DataObjects to relational tables.
 The provided TypeScript code facilitates this migration.

 ```typescript
 import {